BilqeesShahid/30_days_challenge/task1.md

 - **Opportunity for Solo & Small Teams:** Individual developers can now compete in **vertical markets** by leveraging **AI subagents and composable skills**, reducing the need for large traditional teams.
 - **Focus on Strategy and Reusable Intelligence:** Developers increasingly design software for **vertical-specific solutions**, orchestration of AI agents, and composable skills rather than just writing lines of code.

+🟢 **My Reflection after completing todays task:**
-🟢 **In short:** I think AI-driven development is a **great and new method** that helps both beginners and experienced developers save a lot of coding time.
+I think AI-driven development is a **great and new method** that helps both beginners and experienced developers save a lot of coding time.
 Instead of spending hours writing code, they can use that time to **plan new ideas** and give instructions to AI agents to build apps in just a few hours or days.
 The **AI turning point** has changed developers from just being **code writers** to **people who guide AI to create software**, making development faster, smarter, and easier to scale.

 🧠 MCQs (Answers)
 1. (b) Empower developers through AI tools